SCRA State Laws: Comprehensive Guide for Legal Compliance

 Me.
 Rev. Stat.
 Ann. tit.
 37-B, §§389-A, 390-A

-Active-duty members of the state National Guard and Army Reserves are entitled to postpone court proceedings during their active-duty period, including up to 60 days after completion.
+National Guard and Army Reserves called to active duty can postpone court proceedings while on active duty, including up to 60 days after completion.

 Maryland